Lightjohn/TachiyomiImageSplitter/README.md

 # TachiyomiImageSplitter

-Sometimes when trying images on old tablet some images are too big.
+Sometimes when viewing images on old tablet some images are too big.
 (Especially when reading webtoons) so I made this app that will look inside tachiyomi folder and will split images based on screen size.